aliyun/terraform-provider-alicloud/website/docs/r/rds_clone_db_instance.html.markdown

 * `serverless_config` - (Optional, Available in 1.200.0+) The settings of the serverless instance.
 This parameter is required when you create a serverless instance.
 This parameter takes effect only when you create an ApsaraDB RDS for MySQL instance.

+* `zone_id_slave_a` - (Optional, Computed, ForceNew, Available in 1.205.0+) The region ID of the secondary instance if you create a secondary instance.
+If you set this parameter to the same value as the `zone_id` parameter, the instance is deployed in a single zone.
+Otherwise, the instance is deployed in multiple zones.
+* `zone_id_slave_b`- (Optional, Computed, ForceNew, Available in 1.205.0+) The region ID of the log instance if you create a log instance.
+If you set this parameter to the same value as the `zone_id` parameter, the instance is deployed in a single zone.
+Otherwise, the instance is deployed in multiple zones.

 #### Block pg_hba_conf

 The pg_hba_conf mapping supports the following: